 While the starting point for any preparer will be the PTIN process, a “license” is not the same thing.
 To become a preparer, you don’t need a specific license.
 With the IRS, however, if you want representation rights, you need to be an enrolled agent, CPA, or attorney.

-However, seven states require a license if you want to prepare in those geographical areas.
-And while many states call it a “license” it’s very similar to the federal PTIN – both in design and in process.
+However, seven states require a license to prepare in those geographical areas.
+While many states call it a license, it’s very similar to the federal PTIN in both design and process.

 The current states that require a separate credential include: